nixworks/public/news/2010/02/11/index.md

 ##### European Parliament
 ### [The European Parliament rejects an agreement that would have granted the United States Terrorist Finance Tracking Program unlimited access to the SWIFT bank transactions database. ](/news/2010/02/11/the-european-parliament-rejects-an-agreement-that-would-have-granted-the-united-states-terrorist-finance-tracking-program-unlimited-access-t.md)
-_Context: European Parliament, Society for Worldwide Interbank Financial Telecommunication, Terrorist Finance Tracking Program, U.S._
+_Context: European Parliament, Society for Worldwide Interbank Financial Telecommunication, Terrorist Finance Tracking Program, United States_

 ##### European Union
 ### [A European Union summit takes place to discuss a possible bailout for Greece's economy. ](/news/2010/02/11/a-european-union-summit-takes-place-to-discuss-a-possible-bailout-for-greece-s-economy.md)